| How to measure friction? | |

 |

-coefficient of friction, the angle at which the block continues to
+friction, the force at which the block continues to

 coefficient of friction.
 For most material combinations the value of